fenago/machine-learning-for-finance/lab_guides/Lab_6.md

 :::

 Take a minute to pause: that was a very long and complicated function to code.
-Before we summarize this chapter, let\'s look at the 15 key elements of that code:
+Before we summarize this lab, let\'s look at the 15 key elements of that code: